DoHITB/CryptoCobol/README.md

 ## What functions cover this repository
  * SHA-1: The classical hash algorithm, fully tested.
  * SHA-512: The newest hash algorithm, tested.
+ * AES: Advanced Encription System, with all options and methods.
  * So many other modules yet to come.
 Do you need one?
 Just tell me!